Written By: Karim Kaifi – Pet Owner &Pet Care Writer

 2. Show them extra love and care

 Hormonal changes can make your dog want to be around you more.
-PetMD states that being more comfortable physically can help you deal with stress and mood swings.
+PetMD notes that some dogs become more affectionate or seek additional attention from their owners while in heat

 Advice: